Elaborate dinner theater recreates air travel from the 1970s

 Sometime around 2014, after the ill-fated television show, "Pan Am," mutual friends connected Toth and Captan, who had heard about the set and wanted to see it up close.
 He was blown away.

-Captan, a long-time movie producer, had the idea to use the set to host an event, and a trial dinner sold out at an aviation memorabilia collectors' show in a matter of minutes.
+Captan, a long-time movie producer who immigrated to the US from Lebanon when he was 17, had the idea to use the set to host an event, and a trial dinner sold out at an aviation memorabilia collectors' show in a matter of minutes.
 Demand was so high, the duo ended up hosting more events.
 Later that year, Captan moved Toth's set into Air Hollywood, his aviation-themed film studio here.
 The Pan Am Experience has been flying high ever since.

 Vegas, here we come?